Symposium

 Where?
 Canela, Brazil.
 Canela is a cozy small town in the Gaucho Highlands in the southernmost Brazilian state of Rio Grande do Sul, and is a traditional venue for large and small conferences.
 Canela and the whole nearby region are well-known as a major touristic hub owing to attractions such as wineries, hiking, canyons, forests, amusement parks, delicious food, chocolate, and hospitality.

-Details on paper submission, deadlines, and paper formatting templates, visit the Symposium website: www.ufrgs.br/resilience
+For details on submissions, deadlines, and paper formatting templates, visit the Symposium website:

 Past Symposia